Noratrieb/blog/content/posts/box-is-a-unique-type.md

 many missing language features away from this being the case, the `noalias` case is also magic descended upon box itself, with no user code ever having access to it.

-There are also several arguments in favour of box being unique and special cased here.
+There are several arguments in favour of box being unique and special cased here.
 To negate the last argument above, it can be said that `Box<T>` _is_ a very special type.
 It's just like a `T`, but on the heap.
 Using this mental model, it's very easy to justify all the box magic and its unique behaviour.
 But in my opinion, this is not a useful mental model regarding unsafe code, and I prefer the mental model of "reference that manages its own lifetime", which doesn't imply uniqueness.